1isbillyk/Quantum-cross/README.md

 You are responsible for your own actions.
 Only perform this if you have the skills and equipment to do so.**

-# Changes of this Fork:

-Set RCM_ENABLE to 0 if you use autorcm, and it will not attempt putting your switch into rcm.

 # Software Installation